umbralcalc/umbralcalc.github.io/_posts/stochadexII.md

 All this may sound a bit technical in statistical language, so it can also be helpful to summarise what the formula above states verbally as follows: the initial (prior) state of knowledge about the parameters $z$ we want to learn can be updated by some likelihood function of the data to give a new state of knowledge about the values for $z$ (the 'posterior' probability).

 From the point of view of statistical inference, if we seek to maximise ${\cal P}_{{\sf t}+1}(z \vert Y)$ --- or its logarithm --- in the equation above with respect to $z$, we will obtain what is known as a maximum posteriori (MAP) estimate of the parameters.
-In fact, we have already encountered this metholodology in the previous section when discussing the algorithm which obtains the best fit parameters for the empirical probability reweighting.
-In this case; while it appears that we optimised the log-likelihood directly as our objective function, one can easily show that this is also technically equivalent obtaining a MAP estimate where one chooses a specfic prior ${\cal P} (z) \propto 1$ (typically known as a 'flat prior').
+In fact, we have already encountered this methodology in the previous section when discussing the algorithm which obtains the best fit parameters for the empirical probabilistic reweighting.
+In that case, while it looked as though we just optimised the log-likelihood directly as our objective function, one can easily show that this is also technically equivalent obtaining a MAP estimate where one chooses a specfic prior ${\cal P} (z) \propto 1$ (typically known as a 'flat prior').

 How might we calulate the posterior in practice with some arbitrary stochastic process model that has been defined in the stochadex?
 In order to make the comparison to a real dataset, any stochadex model of interest will always need to be able to generate observations which can be directly compared to the data.
 To formalise this a little; a stochadex model could be represented as a map from $z$ to a set of stochastic measurements ${\sf Y}_{{\sf t}+1}(z), {\sf Y}_{{\sf t}}(z), \dots$ that are directly comparable to the rows in the real data matrix $Y$.
 The values in $Y$ may only represent a noisy or partial measurement of the latent states of the simulation $X$, so a more complete picture can be provided by the following probabilistic relation